domcleal/rspec-puppet-augeas/README.md

 * `augeas_fixtures` is the path to the root of the fixtures directory containing source files

-## Puppet configuration

-The logging level of Puppet can be changed, so in the case of failure, debug logs from the provider and Augeas will be printed.
-This can be done inside a test or before all tests:

-    before :each do
-      Puppet::Util::Log.level = 'debug'
-    end

 ## Background reading

 This module inherited code from the tests used in [augeasproviders](http://augeasproviders.com).